Meet Love Island Winter 2020 contestant Ollie Williams - the Cornish landowner and "alpha male"

 Everything you need to know about Winter Love Island contestant Ollie Williams

-It’s almost to welcome Love Island back to our screens for the first ever Winter edition of the show, and the islanders heading to the brand new villa in South Africa have now been unveiled.
+It’s finally here!
+Love Island is back with its very first winter edition, with 12 singletons heading to the brand new villa in South Africa.

 One of the Love Island 2020 contestants set to jet to South Africa is Ollie Williams – who comes from Cornwall and has a claim to an aristocratic title.